smythp/intro-command-line/sections/navigation.md

 You should see a number of folders, probably including `Documents`, `Desktop`, and so on.
 You may also see some files.
 These are the contents of the current working directory.

+It's important to note that you're likely not seeing any new information; it's just being displayed to you in a different way.
+Go ahead and use pointing and clicking to navigate to your working directory--you can get there a few ways, but try starting from "My Computer" and clicking down from there.
+You'll notice that the folder names should match the ones that the command line spits out for you, since it's the same information!
+We're just using a different mode of navigation around your computer to see it.

+Let's head back to our command line interface.
 I wonder what's in the Desktop folder?
-Let's try moving to it with the following command:
+Let's try navigating to it with the following command:

 ```
 $ cd Desktop